Education Solutions [Go to GAT Labs for Enterprise solutions here]

 First, the obvious task for a K12 Admin to do is to block explicit content for your users on YouTube.
 The next step is to audit YouTube activity using GAT Shield to gain more insight into what your students watch and react quickly if necessary.

-It may be that a student is not only a passive victim of harmful content by watching a game or participating in an online challenge, but also creating his own inappropriate content and intending to post it on YouTube or other social media.
+It may be that a student is not only a passive victim of harmful content by watching a game or participating in an online challenge but also creating his own inappropriate content and intending to post it on YouTube or other social media.
 A YouTube audit with GAT Shield handles this by providing information about new videos and channels (including private ones) a domain user created.

 Let’s quickly return to general online content.
 What happens if the users already downloaded inappropriate files and saved them on their Chromebook?
 In GAT Shield, you can get an alert for this event as well.
 The tool detects, reports and removes them automatically.